IdolFest/nw-idolfest-website/src/markdown-pages/events/masquerade.md

 1. All skits must be family-friendly and follow NWIF policy.
 If the skit exceeds a PG-13 rating then it is not allowed.
 No cussing, inappropriate gestures, or sexual references are allowed.
     1. Any portion of a skit that is deemed inappropriate for a family friendly audience must be altered to fit these guidelines.
 2. Each skit is allowed a maximum of 9 people.
 Anyone who is on stage during the skit is defined as a person, including handlers and stage ninjas.
 This is for the safety of all contestants.
-3. Costumes from idol/idol-related source material are permitted, and can include but are not limited to: anime, manga, video games, movies, TV shows, fan designs, or original characters.This also includes OC Idols as well.
+3. Costumes from idol/idol-related source material are permitted, and can include but are not limited to: anime, manga, video games, movies, TV shows, fan designs, or original characters.
+This also includes OC Idols.
-    2. This also includes idol specific designs from series such as Smewthie (Tokyo Mew Mew), Sera Myu dance performances (Sailor Moon), and other non-related characters imagined as idols.
+    1. This also includes idol specific designs from series such as Smewthie (Tokyo Mew Mew), Sera Myu dance performances (Sailor Moon), and other non-related characters imagined as idols.
 4. No real weapons, airsoft guns, and/or live steel are allowed.
 All prop weapons must follow NWIF policies regarding weapons.
 5. No nudity is allowed, according to NWIF policies.
 6. Costumes must have unassisted freedom of movement on stage.